 With respect to the capitalization rate, the CARB has previously identified concerns with putting a great deal of weight on third party evidence particularly given the nature of the disclaimers attached to the reports (Ex.
-2C pg 15).
-The only hard data on capitalization rate then, is one sale in the NE quadrant which is some distance from the subject (Ex.
-2C pg.16).
+2C pg 19).
+The only hard data on capitalization rate then, is one sale in the NE quadrant which is some distance from the subject.
 Without additional support, the CARB is reluctant to put much weight on the implied CR value.
 So, with the IAV, the CARB has insufficient confidence in the inputs to conclude that the requested value is valid.

 Finally, the CARB places more weight on the Equity analysis of the Respondent.
-The Respondent has shown that even when one includes the Complainant's equity comparables in a larger equity analysis, the analysis provides reasonable support for the assessed value especially when comparing properties of a similar age.
+The Respondent has done a good job in showing that even when one includes the Complainant's equity comparables in a larger equity analysis, the analysis provides reasonable support for the assessed value.